aisevim/conventional-commits-action/README.md

 feat() : new feature
      ↑↑
      ┆┆
-     ┆╵--- The commit message should not have spaces before the colon.
+     ┆╵--- Remove spaces before the colon in the commit message.
      ┆
-     ╵--- The commit message has an empty scope.
+     ╵--- Empty commit scope provided.
 ```

 `feat ():`